saptarshibasu/cassandra-study/README.md

 ## Operations

-Read path
-Check the memtable
-Check row cache, if enabled
-Checks Bloom filter
-Checks partition key cache, if enabled
-Goes directly to the compression offset map if a partition key is found in the partition key cache, or checks the partition summary if not
-If the partition summary is checked, then the partition index is accessed Locates the data on disk using the compression offset map Fetches the data from the SSTable on disk

-If the memtable has the desired partition data, then the data is read and then merged with the data from the SSTables In Cassandra 2.2 and later, row cache is stored in fully off-heap memory using a new implementation that relieves garbage collection pressure in the JVM
-The operating system page cache is best at improving performance, although the row cache can provide some improvement for very read-intensive operations, where read operations are 95% of the load
-The row cache is not write-through.
-If a write comes in for the row, the cache for that row is invalidated and is not cached again until the row is read
-The row cache uses LRU (least-recently-used) eviction to reclaim memory when the cache has filled up The Bloom filter is stored in off-heap memory
-Each SSTable has a Bloom filter associated with it.
-A Bloom filter can establish that a SSTable does not contain certain partition data
-If the Bloom filter does not rule out an SSTable, Cassandra checks the partition key cache The Bloom filter grows to approximately 1-2 GB per billion partitions The partition key cache, if enabled, stores a cache of the partition index in off-heap memory If a partition key is found in the key cache can go directly to the compression offset map to find the compressed block on disk that has the data
+The Bloom filter grows to approximately 1-2 GB per billion partitions The partition key cache, if enabled, stores a cache of the partition index in off-heap memory If a partition key is found in the key cache can go directly to the compression offset map to find the compressed block on disk that has the data